Table of Contents

 - Remote Control – Many home security systems offer the functionality of controlling appliances and equipment remotely.
 You can watch live video of video cameras, set the doors to lock at specific times, arm or disarm monitoring, unlock doors, and even turn on lights – all from the convenience of smartphones and tablets.

-The best apartment security systems
+Best apartment security systems

 After considering the key factors of a good security system – including features, contract terms, costs, and monitoring – here are our top picks for the best home security systems for renters.